.400 H&H Magnum: Performance

 The .400 H&H Magnum is in the same class as the .416 Rigby and the .416 Remington Magnum with the arguably slight advantage of better sectional density given bullet of equal weight.
 The typical 400 gr bullet will have a sectional density of .338 for the .400 H&H Magnum vs. .330 for the .416 caliber cartridges.
 The .400 H&H Magnum shares the same caliber with several .400 cartridges from the turn of the 20th century such as the .400 Jeffery Nitro Express, the 405 Winchester and the series of .450/400 cartridges.

 Brass stock is available from Quality Cartridge.
 As of 2012 Holland & Holland and Mauser produce rifles of this caliber in Europe and Dakota Arms is the sole manufacturer of this rifle in the United States.
 Dakota Arms custom manufactures this caliber in their Model 97 Safari series.
-Bullets are available from different manufacturers such as Barnes, Hornady, Woodleigh and Kynoch.
-In 2010.
+Bullets are available from different manufacturers such as Barnes, Hornady, Woodleigh, Kynoch and North Fork.